-understand how global trends in healthcare practice, commerce and culture contribute to health and the gulaity and availability of healthcare:

-be aware of the difficulties faced by health services in resource poor settings and the challenges of strengthening health systems, ensuring adequate human resources for health and equitable access.
+understand how global trends in healthcare practice, commerce and culture contribute to health and the qulaity aand availability of healthcare; be aware of the difficulties faced by health services in resource poor settings and the challenges of strengthening health systems, ensuring adequate human resources for health and equitable access.

-4 Health Implications of Travel and Migration

-understand risks associated with travel and migration

-describe how travel and trade contribute to the spead of disease know where to identify sources of information for medical advice for international travellers demonstrate awareness of the complexity of global health goverance including the roles of international agencies such as WHO and other UN agencies, civil society organisations and new partnerships for health; recognise how health related research is conducted and governed.
+- 4 Health Implications of Travel and Migration understand risks associated with travel and migration describe how travel and trade contribute to the spead of disease know where to identify sources of information for medical advice for international travellers. - 5 Global Health Governance demonstrate awareness of the complexity of global health goverance including the roles of international agencies such as WHO and other UN agencies, civil society organisations and new partnerships for health; recognise how health related research is conducted and governed. - 6 Human Rights and Ethics understand the concepts of respect for the rights and equal value of all people without discrimination, and to provide compassionate care for all; examine how international legal frameworks imact on health-care delivery in communicate and work effectively with people from different ethnic, religious and social backgrounds.